Promoting gender equity

 In recognition of Council’s commitment to promoting gender equity and preventing violence against women (PVAW) and their children, the Maribyrnong Council Plan 2017-2021 states that Council will strengthen PVAW programs, respond to the needs of victims and promote gender equity.

-Council has now committed to the development of its second Gender Equity Strategy and Action Plan to be delivered in September, 2018.
-The purpose of the Strategy is to outline the steps that Council will take to meet the recommendations for Local Government from the RCFV
+Council has now developed its second Gender Equity Strategy.
+The purpose of the Strategy is to outline the steps that Council will take to meet the recommendations for Local Government from the RCFV.

 Women of the West